I’ve got 11 evil leadership techniques lined up.

 The process of first asking for help, only to be told to come up with not one but two possible solutions, and then be asked to make choice, is mentally draining.
 They will start looking for shortcuts.

-Since you appear to trust their judgement, the subjects will find it easier to come to you with their best solutions directly—instead of their first question.
+Since you trust their judgement, the subjects will find it easier to come to you with their best solutions directly — instead of their first question.

 When someone comes asking for a solution, don’t give it away.
-Your job is to make people think for themselves, not having them become dependent on you thinking for them.
+Your job is to make people think for themselves, not have them become dependent on you thinking for them.

 6. Use Pavlovian Psychology

 Dogs respond poorly to negative feedback.
-It puts them in a state of fear, submission—or both.
-The prospect of being shunned by their pack scares the living daylights out of them.
-Fearful dogs can be dangerous, irrational.
+It puts them in a state of fear, submission — or both.
+The prospect of being shunned by their pack scares the living daylights.
+Fearful dogs can be dangerous and irrational.

 Conversely, dogs are dependent on positive reinforcements from their pack.
-A brief absence of such positive feedback makes them alert, attentive.
+A brief absence of such positive feedback makes them alert and attentive.